 Modi flag bearer of Indian culture, tradition: Shah

-Union Home Minister Amit Shah on Saturday called Prime Minister Narendra Modi as the "flag bearer" of the Indian culture and tradition.
-In his speech at an event organised by Vedanta Bharati here, Shah said, "Prime Minister Narendra Modi is touring across the globe as the flag bearer of the Indian culture and tradition."
+Union Home Minister Amit Shah on Saturday called Prime Minister Narendra Modi as the "flag-bearer" of the Indian culture and tradition.
+In his speech at an event organized by Vedanta Bharati here, Shah said, "Prime Minister Narendra Modi is touring across the globe as the flag bearer of the Indian culture and tradition."
 To buttress his point, the BJP National President said Modi took a holy dip in Ganga and attended Ganga Arati in Varanasi before taking oath as the Prime Minister.

-"But after a long interval we have a Prime Minister who sends across the message that we have a lot to give to the world," Shah said PTI GMS ROH ROH.
+"But after a long interval we have a Prime Minister who sends across the message that we have a lot to give to the world," Shah said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)